 Navigating The Fallout Of Alleged Abuse And Betrayal In A Sacred Muslim Space

 Nearly two years ago NPR profiled Usama Canon, a celebrated Muslim preacher facing his own mortality.
-He'd been public about his diagnosis of Lou Gherig's disease or ALS, a degenerative neurologic condition that robs people of their ability to move, to speak.
+He'd been public about his diagnosis of Lou Gehrig's disease, or ALS, a degenerative neurologic condition that robs people of their ability to move, to speak.
 Eventually it takes your life.
-The reaction to the news, an outpouring of grief from thousands of American Muslims that looked to Canon as a spiritual guide and to his non-traditional Muslim space, Ta'leef, as a place that felt welcoming without judgement.
-It's in the motto: "come as you are, to Islam as it is."
+The reaction to the news, an outpouring of grief from thousands of American Muslims that looked to Canon as a spiritual guide and to his nontraditional Muslim space, Ta'leef, as a place that felt welcoming without judgment.
+It's in the motto "come as you are, to Islam as it is."

 At that time Canon reflected on his legacy.

-Note: A previous version of this story misspelled Lou Gehrig's disease as Lou Gherig's disease.